seldonian-framework/Tutorials/_tutorials/fair_loans_tutorial.md

 <h3>Introduction</h3>

 <p>This tutorial is intended to provide an end-to-end use case of the Seldonian Toolkit.
-The Engine supports regression and <i>binary</i> classification Seldonian algorithms in the supervised learning regime (multi-class classification will be supported in the near future).
+The engine supports regression and <i>binary</i> classification Seldonian algorithms in the supervised learning regime (multiclass classification will be supported in the near future).
 We will be using the <a href="https://archive.ics.uci.edu/ml/datasets/statlog+(german+credit+data)">UCI Statlog (German Credit Data) Data Set</a>, which contains 20 attributes for a set of 1000 people and a binary-valued label column describing whether they are a high (value=1) or low credit risk (value=0).
 If someone is a high credit risk, a bank is less likely to provide them with a loan.
 Our goal in this tutorial will be to use the Seldonian Toolkit to create a model that makes predictions about credit risks that are fair with respect to gender (for this tutorial we consider the simplified binary gender setting).
 We will use several definitions of fairness, and we stress that these definitions may not be the correct ones to use in reality.
 They are simply examples to help you understand how to use this toolkit.
-Note that due to the choice of confidence bound method used in this tutorial (Student's $t$-test), the algorithms in this tutorial are technically quasi-Seldonian algorithms (QSAs).
+Note that due to the choice of confidence-bound method used in this tutorial (Student's $t$-test), the algorithms in this tutorial are technically quasi-Seldonian algorithms (QSAs).
 </p>

 <h3>Outline</h3>